supercharge/docs/deployment.md

 - the `.env` file is not checked-in to your source control
 - no sensitve data (API keys, passwords) in the configuration files
 - check your depencencies for securiy concerns with `npm audit`
+- enable rate limiting whenever possible
+- run your application as a non-root user

 ## Asset Pipeline
-At this point, Supercharge doesn't ship with an pipeline to minify your client-side CSS and JS assets.
-You're free to choose your favorite build tool to create your custom setup.
+At this point, Supercharge doesn’t ship with an pipeline to minify your client-side CSS and JS assets.
+You’re free to choose your favorite build tool to create your custom setup.

 ## Zero-Downtime Deployments